datanav/docs/technical/wave-hubspot.rst

      - "string"

-Wave User to Hubspot User
+Wave User to HubSpot User
 -------------------------
-Every Wave User will be synchronized with a Hubspot User.
+Every Wave User will be synchronized with a HubSpot User.

-Once a link between a Wave User and a Hubspot User is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Wave User and a HubSpot User is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Wave User and a Hubspot User:
+The following properties are synchronized between a Wave User and a HubSpot User:

 .. list-table::
    :header-rows: 1

    * - Wave User Property
-     - Hubspot User Property
+     - HubSpot User Property
-     - Hubspot Data Type
+     - HubSpot Data Type